szczyglis-dev/py-gpt/docs/source/configuration.rst

 * ``Blacklist for voice synthesis event descriptions (ignored events)``: Add to this list all the actions that should not be described using audio synthesis.

-* ``Voice control actions blacklist``: Disable actions in voice control; add actions to the blacklist to prevent execution through voice commands.
+* ``Voice control action blacklist``: Disable actions in voice control; add actions to the blacklist to prevent execution through voice commands.

 **Security**